April 24 - 28, 2017 Berlin, Germany

 This reception is included in the registration fee.

-Fee: € 120.00 (not included in the registration fee).
+Fee: € 120.00 (The IAA Dinner is not included in the registration fee).

 VISITING PROGRAM - Short information about the locations